 A vase or bouquet of flowers is always a beautiful gift and a welcome gesture.
-But is it always worth it to purchase blooming stems, caring for them for maybe a month at most, before having to throw them away?
+But should you really be purchasing a bouquet of blooming stems – caring for them for maybe a month at most – when you’re going to have to throw them away after?
 If you’d rather invest in something with more longevity, look no further!
-Any plant-loving Valentines will adore receiving not only flowers but houseplants for gifts.
+Any plant-loving person would rather receive the most ideal houseplants for their homes so they could care for them and watch them thrive, than pretty blooms that are expected to wilt in a few weeks.

 Miniature roses will keep the classic spirit of Valentine’s Day alive while gifting your loved one with a plant that will live for months to come, so long as they’re cared for properly.
 As with most flowers, the miniature roses won’t be as lively when grown indoors as their outdoor counterparts, but they’ll be beautiful nonetheless.
 Their blooms come in an array of colors, including red, pink, white, and yellow, as well as multicolor.